tbhaijee/Citi_Bike_Analytics-Tableau/README.md

 # Citi_Bike_Analytics-Tableau
 Tableau dashboard for NYC Citi Bike Data to analyze the popularity of starting and ending stations as well as the breakdown of user by gender, subscriber status, etc.

-Click here (https://public.tableau.com/profile/tasneem.bhaijee#!/vizhome/NYBikeReportFinal/NewYorkBikeStationsReport) to open the workbook.
+Click <a href= "https://public.tableau.com/profile/tasneem.bhaijee#!/vizhome/NYBikeReportFinal/NewYorkBikeStationsReport"> to open the workbook.</a>

 The objective of this exercise is to create a dashboard for the New York Citi Bike Program.